-The distinctive Reserve curriculum brings flexibility and creativity to the classroom, optimizes our 6,000-square-foot makerspace, The Center for Technology, Innovation & Creativity, and demonstrates our enduring commitment to preparing our students for the world ahead.
+The distinctive Reserve curriculum brings flexibility and creativity to the classroom, optimizes our 6,000-square-foot makerspace, The Wang Innovation Center, and demonstrates our enduring commitment to preparing our students for the world ahead.

 We are the first independent school in our region to move beyond Advanced Placement (AP) courses, joining a growing cohort of the country’s best boarding and day schools that are emphasizing depth, discovery and collaboration over preparation for standardized tests.

 To offer the most engaging, challenging and inspiring courses possible, WRA has created an independent curriculum that maximizes the expertise of faculty and responds to the amazing capacity of its students.
 We have the ability and the imperative from our mission to offer a transformational education experience that is unique.
 Our commitment to building foundational knowledge remains steadfast, but our eye is on the future as we cultivate 21st-century skills and a love of learning in distinctive and diverse courses like Cancer Immunology, Digital Engineering and Fabrication, Philosophy, Topics in Latin Literature and Mediating Globalization.

 Our move to an independent curriculum facilitates deeper, experiential learning.
 As teachers, we can devote our valuable contact time with students to the most rewarding and enriching topics — instead of having to focus on test prep.

 – Diccon Ong ‘81, Head of Department Chairs and History Department Chair